-Hoops Family Children's Hospital (HFCH) is a hospital within a hospital, and it is located on the Fifth Floor of Cabell Huntington Hospital.
-Being part of a well-established hospital offers many advantages to our patients in the variety and quality of the services we provide, but it is sometimes confusing as well.
+Hoops Family Children's Hospital (HFCH) is a hospital within a hospital, and it is located on the fifth floor of Cabell Huntington Hospital.
+Being part of a well-established hospital offers many advantages to our patients in the variety and quality of the services we provide.

 The Neonatal Intensive Care Unit (NICU) is an intensive care unit that is fully equipped with state-of-the-art technology to care for ill or premature newborn infants.